corey-cheung/nba-basketball-dbt/README.md

 # nba-basketball-dbt-dbt
 The transformation part of an end-to-end data analytics pipeline using basketball data from the NBA.

-Welcome to your new dbt project!

-### Using the starter project

-Try running the following commands:
-- dbt run
-- dbt test

 ### Resources:
 - Learn more about dbt [in the docs](https://docs.getdbt.com/docs/introduction)